Picture of the JBL Go 2 Bluetooth speaker front view, highlighting the red status light, meaning that the speaker is charging.

 Use a fingernail, dime, penny, or small screwdriver to work open the waterproof seal port cover on the JBL Go.
 See the closed power port door in the next picture.
 Be careful not to mar the delicate seal around the inside edge of the door.

-Picture of the JBL Go 2 Bluetooth speaker, right side view, showing the USB power and AUX ports door snapped closed
+Picture of a JBL Go Bluetooth speaker, right side view, showing the USB power and AUX ports door closed.

-JBL Go 2 Bluetooth speaker, right side view, showing the USB power and AUX ports door snapped closed.
+A JBL Go Bluetooth speaker, right side view, showing the USB power and AUX ports door closed.

 Prying open this door exposes the micro USB charging port inside, as shown next, pointed at by the green arrow.

-3. Power Off your Go JBL Speaker to Continue with JBL Go Bluetooth Speaker Charging Instructions
+3. Power Off the Unit to Continue with JBL Go Bluetooth Speaker Charging Instructions

-Note that the Go still charges when energized.
-But depending on how much above-and-beyond recharging capacity your charger delivers, The Go speaker might charge somewhat faster when turned OFF.
+Note that the Go still charges the the adapter present.
+But depending on how much extra capacity your charger delivers, the Go might charge somewhat faster when OFF.

-4. Plug in the Micro USB Cord to the JBL Go Speaker
+4. Plug in the Micro USB Cord to the JBL Go Bluetooth Speaker

-Then, plug the small end of your micro USB charge cable into the matching micro USB port on the Go models, as seen in the next shot.
+Then, plug the small end of your cable into the micro USB port.

 Picture of a USB charging cable plugged Into this little speaker.